 First of all, what is a brand story?
-It’s not a narrative that you read out in a presentation, and it’s not the copy about your brand on your website or the text in your product brochure.
-It’s what people say about you brand when you’re not in the room.
+It’s not a narrative that you read out in a presentation, and it’s not the copy written about your brand on your website or the text in your product brochure.
+It’s what people say about your brand when you’re not in the room.
 In the current, fast-moving climate a well-crafted brand story is key to any brand’s success, and it should be managed carefully.

 A brand story is an experience that you want your brand to communicate.
 It’s the bigger picture that you create of your brand from your communication of its purpose, key messages and values, the look and feel that you’ve set up with design, the way your staff communicate with your target audience.